luckygeochaun/luckygeochaun/readme.md

 ## My name is Timothy McManus

-### I am the Founder and Lead Dev at Holy City Dev.
+### I am the Founder of Lead Dev at Holy City Dev located in South Jersey.